 Like at so many adolescent parties, mingling gave way to selfie-taking, and a red neon “I Love Coco” sign served as the perfect backdrop.
 The installation, open to the public for three days starting Friday, showcases the French brand’s latest beauty releases – lucky guests were treated to manicures and makeup tutorials.

 “This is so playful and fun, and I feel like it’s the kind of world everyone would want to live in and explore,” said Kate Bosworth of the space, which was transformed into a Chanel-esque boudoir.
 “There is something quite classic about Chanel, but they are also whimsical and ahead of the trends.”

-According to singer Janelle Monáe to thank: “They have a fearless leader, and he alone is transcendent.
+According to singer Janelle Monáe, we have Karl Lagerfeld to thank: “They have a fearless leader, and he alone is transcendent.
 When you have somebody like that representing the brand consistently, it has no choice but to trickle down with everything they touch.”